khdxsohee/WhatsApp-Direct-Chat-Tool/README.md

-# 📲 WhatsApp Direct Chat Tool
+# 📲 WhatsApp Direct Chat Tool (Fast Way to Open Chat without Saving Phone Number)

 A **modern, lightweight, and privacy‑friendly web tool** that allows users to open a WhatsApp chat with any phone number **without saving the contact**.